782618297/io_scene_scs/Prefab-Locators.md

 ## Navigation Point

-Navigation Point locators are used for creation of AI traffic lanes.
+Navigation Point locators are used for creation of AI traffic lanes with curves.
 Because AI traffic lanes define driving paths for AI cars inside prefab, navigation point locators have to be properly connected and they have to lead from one control node to another.
 Moreover navigation points on each ends has to have set boundary lanes from which traffic will come and go to other connected map assets.

 If prefab shouldn't have any traffic inside, no navigation point locators should be created.